Beech Mountain Acadia National Park

 Wildlife & Nature on the Mountain

-Beech Mountain Acadia is home to one of the park’s most distinctive blends of forest, granite, and wildlife.
-The ridges are capped with spruce and fir, whose dark needles stand in sharp contrast against the pale granite ledges.
-Between cracks in the rock, lichens form colorful mosaics while mosses thrive in shaded corners.
-In spring and summer, trail edges burst with wildflowers, adding splashes of color that soften the rugged landscape.
-By autumn, maples and birches surrounding the slopes turn fiery red and gold, creating views that rival the most photogenic spots on the Beech Mountain Trail.
+Beech Mountain Acadia National Park captures one of the park’s most remarkable blends of forest, granite, and wildlife.
+Its ridges are crowned with spruce and fir trees, their dark needles standing in sharp contrast against pale, weathered ledges.
+Between the cracks of granite, hardy lichens paint the rock in pale greens and silvers, while soft mosses gather wherever shade and moisture linger.
+In spring and summer, trail edges come alive with bursts of wildflowers—purple asters, pink sheep laurel, and clusters of white bunchberry—bringing delicate color to the rugged terrain.
+By autumn, maples and birches surrounding the slopes ignite into fiery reds, golds, and ambers, turning the Beech Mountain Trail into one of the most photogenic hikes in Acadia.

 Wildlife & Nature on Beech Mountain